oxbits/min_dja/README.md

 i use the apple computer `terminal` [zsh] with `homebrew`, `pyenv` and `vscode` [please ignore these commands on other systems and feel free to suggest alternate commands that i could add to this tutorial]

+i have used `Python 3.13.1` and `Django 5.1.5` for this tutorial. this tutorial should work with other versions as well [if you have success let me know]

 homebrew:

 https://brew.sh/